ancantu/SCICLD2019/docs/gnu_utils/gnu_utils_04.md

 $ head -n 400000 SRR2014925_1.fastq > 100k_reads.fastq
 ```

-#### Explore

-- Write all exons from `ecoli.gff3` to a file
-- Write all SRR2014925 reads to a single file

 ### Appending Output

-The `>>` command will do everything that `>` does, but instead of writing to the beginning of a file, it will append the text to an existing file.
+The `>>` command will do everything that `>` does, but instead of writing to the beginning of a new file, it will append the text to an existing file.

 ```
 $ cat fileA.bed > one.bed